vitorric/crud_nodejs/README.md

 };
 ```

-You can configure multiple environments, and to connect to one, just go to the file **src/connection/index.js** and look for the line:
+You can configure multiple environments, and to connect to one, just go to the file **src/connection/index.js** and search for the line:
 ```js
 let dbPrincipal = 'dev';
 ```